th7mo/th7mo.com/markdown-workflow.md

 ### Lists

-Prefix a list item with the hyphen (`-`) symbol to make it an unordered list.
+Prefix a list item with the hyphen (`-`) symbol to make it an unordered list:

 ```md
 - item